Turf Toe

 You may not always be able to prevent turf toe, especially when it results from an accident.
 To reduce your risk of turf toe, wear shoes that provide enough stability for your activity.
 Football and soccer players should avoid shoes that are too flexible, especially in the toe area.

 Before an activity or sport, take time to stretch and warm up.
 When muscles and soft tissues are warm, they’re less likely to get injured.
-If you play sports (such as football, gymnastics or ballet) that increase your risk of turf toe, talk to your provider.
+If you play sports (like football, gymnastics or ballet) that increase your risk of turf toe, talk to your provider.
 A physical therapist can help you lower your chances of injury.

 Outlook / Prognosis